 “His administration of the War Department has been wastefully extravagant and a great affliction to the country.
 Stanton has the executive ability, energy and bluster.
 He is imperious to inferiors and abject to superiors.
 Wanting in sincerity, given to duplicity, and with a taste for intrigue, he has been deep in the conspiracy and one of the chief instigators of the outrageous proceedings in Congress, a secret opponent of the President’s from the commencement of his administration…[Stanton’s] administration of the War Department cost the country unnecessary untold millions of money and the loss of thousands of lives.”

 Diary of Gideon Welles, Secretary of the Navy Under Lincoln and Johnson, published by H. Mifflin, 1911

-And if you still don’t believe I’m onto something real, please consider that at the time of the assassination, the Supreme Commander of the K.G.C. was the man who financed Stanton’s career in politics in Ohio and had been shipped to the South during the war by Lincoln as an enemy alien.
+At the time of the assassination, the Supreme Commander of the K.G.C. was the man who financed Stanton’s career in politics in Ohio and had been shipped to the South during the war by Lincoln as an enemy alien.

 5 Replies to “Why the story of Lincoln’s assassination is all wrong”

 Where did you come up with John Surratt’s diary?
 You sure it’s legit?
 A supposed diary of his was published in the 19th century, but it’s obviously a fake.
 I hope you aren’t referring to that one!
 Is your find in longhand?
 Have you compared it to Surratt’s handwriting?